chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 ## <a name="get-started-with-preprocessors"></a>Erste Schritte mit Präprozessoren

-In diesem Artikel wird die Interaktion mit JavaScript-Quellkarten im DevTools-Quellenbereich erläutert.  <!--For a first overview of what preprocessors are, how each may help, and how Source Maps work; navigate to Set Up CSS & JS Preprocessors.  -->
+In diesem Artikel wird die Interaktion mit JavaScript-Quellkarten im Tool DevTools Sources erläutert.  <!--For a first overview of what preprocessors are, how each may help, and how Source Maps work; navigate to Set Up CSS & JS Preprocessors.  -->

 <!--todo: add link to Set Up CSS & JS Preprocessors when section is available -->
 <!--[]: /web/tools/setup/setup-preprocessors#debugging-and-editing-preprocessed-content ""  -->